Totoleheros/tppa-compliant-motorized-polar-alignment/README.md

 ## 🛠️ Configuration Knobs

-Open **`polar-align-controller.ino`** to adjust the physical properties of your specific build.
+Open **the last version of the Arduino code** to adjust the physical properties of your specific build.
 Since every DIY mount is different, you might need to tweak these values before compiling:

 ```cpp
 /* ───── HARDWARE SETTINGS (Immutable physical properties) ───── */